 Direct underpinning of SDGs.
-It is worth noting that the Sustainable Development Goals are based on explicit recognition of the integration of environmental along with social and economic sustainability.
-In this context, IUCN will work directly towards the achievement of the environmental targets within the SDGs (including SDGs 1, 2, 6, 11, 12, 13, 14, 15 - see later sections) while viewing these in the context of achievement of the full suite of SDGs overall.
+It is worth noting that the SDGs are based on explicit recognition of the integration of environmental, social and economic sustainability.
+In this context, IUCN will work directly towards the achievement of the environmental targets within the SDGs (including SDGs 1, 2, 6, 11, 12, 13, 14, 15 - see later sections) while viewing these in the context of achievement of the full suite of SDGs.

-At the international level, IUCN is active in seeking to influence some key environmental governance mechanisms such as overarching policy processes held at the United Nations General Assembly level, such as the SDG process, but also international environmental conventions such as CBD, UNFCCC, UNCCD, CITES, Ramsar and others in promoting the role of biodiversity, ecosystem services, gender equality, rights and governance and environmental law for sustainable development outcomes.
-At the national level, IUCN advises governments on negotiating positions, translating international commitments into national policy and building capacity for implementation.
-At the local level, IUCN seeks to influence locally appropriate governance and legal frameworks favouring nature, biodiversity and the rights of local communities and natural resource users.
+At global level IUCN is active in seeking to influence key environmental governance mechanisms, including those led by the United Nations General Assembly, such as the SDG process, but also multilateral environmental agreements such as the CBD, UNFCCC, the UN Convention to Combat Desertification (CCD), the Convention on International Trade in Species of Wild Fauna and Flora (CITES), the Ramsar Convention on Wetlands, and others, in promoting the role of biodiversity, ecosystem services, gender equality, rights and governance and environmental law for sustainable development outcomes.
+At national level, IUCN advises governments on negotiating positions, translating international commitments into national policy and building capacity for implementation.
+At local level the Union seeks to influence locally appropriate governance and legal frameworks favouring nature, biodiversity and the rights of local communities and natural resource users.